 2013 Annual Report

 2009 Annual Report

 Dr David Rich was elected to the TSO Board in May 2008 and became Chair in May 2015.
 He is a Graduate of the Australian Institute of Company Directors.
 From 2007 to 2013 he was Provost of the University of Tasmania.
 He previously worked at the University of New England in Armidale (NSW), Macquarie University in Sydney and the University of Exeter in the United Kingdom.
 He graduated with MA and PhD degrees from the University of Cambridge.
 He has a background as a geographer, and he has worked extensively in the field of e-learning.
-He is President of Theatre North that operates the Princess Theatre in Launceston.
+Formerly President of Theatre North, operators of Launceston's Princess Theatre Earl Arts Centre, he now serves as 1st Vice Chair on the Theatre North Board.
 He has previously been a member of the boards of the Tasmanian Academy and the Australian Maritime College.
 He lives in the Tamar Valley with his wife, Glenys.